Arcitec/pfUI-ZezThemes/README.md

 If you update this addon, pfUI requires you to manually activate the theme again to see the changes.
 This is because pfUI saves separate per-character theme configurations, which contain a permanent *copy* of the last-loaded theme's settings.

+You don't need to keep track of updates manually.
+Whenever a new version of this theme is installed, you'll receive a friendly in-game notification dialog, reminding you to refresh your theme settings!